harris-2374/TAP_SD/README.md

 	Fst Z-score transformer:
 	  Summary:
 	    - This program takes in the output .fst file, produced by Popoolation, and calculates transformed Z-scores for each Fst value.
-This         program also provides an interactive distribution plot, using Matplotlib.
+It also provides an interactive distribution plot, using Matplotlib.
 The distribution graph may be used to help determine the threshold to use in the next step of the pipeline.

 	  Command Line Requirements:
 	    - Input: (-I) (--input) - (.fst) file created by Popoolation.